ancod3r/TodoList/README.md

 \
 \
 \
-3. To Update Data and show some message when data is Updated
+3. To Update Data and show some message when the data is Updated
 ```
 mutation{
   msgUpdate(id:1, jobtodo:"1st Data Updated Modified"){